-I plan on visiting the Vatican Museums again to see the things that I missed.
-At least I know I did my first trip to the Vatican the right way and will use it as an introduction to my next visit, and the next one after that!
+I plan on revisiting the Vatican Museums to see the things that I missed.
+At least I know I did my Vatican tour the first time the right way and will use it as an introduction to my next visit, and the next one after that!

 Have you visited the Vatican Museums and St. Peter’s Basilica?

 We were guests of Walks of Italy.
 All opinions, as always are our own.